sidolawi85-lab/Automated-Document-Processing-Engine/README.md

 Interested in deploying PharmAI in your organization?

-📩 LinkedIn: [Your LinkedIn Profile]
+📩 LinkedIn: www.linkedin.com/in/sidneylawi-bi-consultant
-📧 Email: your@email.com
+📧 Email: sidolawi85@gmail.com

 Let’s turn regulatory complexity into financial advantage.